-The user may choose between five different material ID models.
+The user may choose between six different material ID models.
 The chosen model will be applied to all GAD objects when the Run button is clicked.

-With the default model Constant, each object will be assigned the single selected material ID.
+With the Material ID Model set at the default Constant, each object is assigned the single selected material ID.